benbscholz/jest/README.md

 	jest('boolean module');

-Each test-group following this declaration will be considered a member of `module` 'boolean module' (that is, unless another module is declared with `jest('another module');`).
+Each test-group following this declaration will be considered a member of `module` 'boolean module', unless `jest()` is called again with a different module name.

 A test-group is declared with a name, a callback containing the tests, and the expected number of tests: